-No. You can choose your destination country, but you must be flexible about where you are placed within that country.
-We can never guarantee placements in any specific city or region, and we match based on compatibility with the host family.
+No. You can choose your destination country, but you must be flexible about where you will be placed within that country.
+We can never guarantee placements in any specific city or region and we match based on compatibility with the host family.

 Will I be placed in a city?

 No. It is very unlikely you will be placed in a city.
 A majority of our families live in small to medium sized towns outside of major cities, and it is important you be open-minded to small town life.